Stateware/Dav3i/doc/BackEndArchitecture.md

 ####Introduction to the back end

-The back end is a web server which will serve up the HTML5 and data for the front end.
+The back end is a web server which will host the website and data for the front end.
 The server will send the HTML5 when the domain is visited, and will send the data when the front end requests it.
 The server will use the LAMP stack(see design decisions section).

 ####Requirements